 - Explore Smart Payment Solutions: While insurance typically doesn’t cover Emsella, you have other options.
 Ask your provider about using FSA or HSA funds, package pricing for the full treatment series, and flexible financing plans to make the investment work for your budget.

-The Emsella Chair: What Is It & How Much Does It Cost?
+What is the Emsella Chair & How Much Does It Cost?

 If you’re looking for a non-invasive way to address urinary incontinence and strengthen your pelvic floor, you’ve likely heard about the Emsella chair.
 It’s a breakthrough treatment that lets you tackle bladder leaks and improve pelvic health while remaining fully clothed.
 But one of the first questions that comes to mind is about the cost.
 While the price can vary based on your location and specific needs, understanding the typical investment can help you decide if it’s the right path for you.